w3c/font-text-cg/charter/index.md

-the Community Group determines that its current composition is adequate for conducting its work, then the charter produced is to be adopted as an updated Charter for this CG.
+the Community Group determines that its current composition is adequate for conducting its work, then the charter produced is to be adopted as an updated charter for this CG.

 * If the Community Group determines that it would be appropriate to divide the technical work into several venues,